-I’ve traveled a lot in my lifetime, but some places have had a bigger meaning or impact on my life than others.
-Singer Island, Florida is one of these locations that will always have a part of my heart!
+I’ve traveled a lot, but some places have a bigger meaning or impact on my life than others.
+Singer Island, Florida is one of these spots that will always have a part of my heart!

 Rescued Turtles– Singer Island is host to a healthy population of the endangered loggerhead turtles.
 You’ll see several taped-off nests on the beach, and if you’re lucky you might even witness a female coming up to lay eggs at night.